pato/virtour_thesis/README.md

-# Building Wide Intelligene: Virtour
+# Building Wide Intelligence: Virtour

 Thesis defense in fulfillment of the Turing Scholars Honors Thesis requirement.